aws/aws-refcocog-adv/README.md

 ##Dataset Summary:
-- In SpatialRef dataset we have have 976 unique images from RefCOCOg test dataset.
+- In RefCOCOg-adv dataset we have have 976 unique images from RefCOCOg test dataset.
 In total 3704 referring expressions were annotated with an average length of 11.3.

-#Example Annotation of Spatial Ref:
+#Example Annotation of RefCOCOG-adv:
-spatialref_annotations.json contains a dict of advesarial referential expressions, where each annotation is
+refcocog_adv_annotations.json contains a dict of advesarial referential expressions, where each annotation is

 ```
 {